postersw/AndersonIsland/ReadMe.txt

 	1. Log into play.google.com/apps/publish -> developer console;  robertbedoll@gmail.com
 		dev_acc=13833158091009122644 ; AIA ver 1.3 on 4/16/16; ver 1.5 on 6/5/16.
 	2. Click on Anderson Island Assistant.
 Click on "APK".
 Click on "Upload new APK to Production";
+	3. Set the what's new.
+	4. make sure that the versioncode is higher than the previous version.